Discount 50%

 Advanced Behavioral Analysis: We don't just count clicks.
 Our system analyzes user behavior patterns in real-time.
 If traffic exhibits non-human characteristics—like impossible click speed or lack of mouse movement—it's instantly flagged and blocked before it drains your budget.

 Device & Network Fingerprinting: Botnets often originate from data centers and server farms, not residential internet providers.
-ClickSambo identifies these technical fingerprints and blocks traffic from known fraudulent sources, effectively shutting down entire segments of a botnet.
+ClickSambo identifies these technical fingerprints and acts to Block Bot Traffic from known fraudulent sources, effectively shutting down entire segments of a botnet.

-The Customizable Rules Engine: Our platform puts you in control.
+Customizable Rules For Bot Detection: Our platform puts you in control.
 You can set your own custom thresholds for click frequency and automatically block traffic from VPNs or proxies, which are often used to mask botnet activity.

 Ready to See the Real Humans Behind Your Clicks?